 You can make a complaint about a County Court judge to the chief judge.
 Complaints must be in writing.
 You can contact the complaints officer at firstname.lastname@example.org.
 See also ‘Making a complaint about a judge or magistrate’, below.

 For contact details for the County Court, see ‘Contacts’ at the end of this chapter.
 For more information about the County Court, visit the court’s website at www.countycourt.vic.gov.au.

 The County Court can hear all indictable offences except treason, murder and some other very serious offences (s 36A County Court Act 1958 (Vic)).
 Examples of the more serious criminal matters regularly tried in the County Court are intentionally causing serious injury, armed robbery and rape.

 The Director of Public Prosecutions (DPP) decides whether a trial is to be held in the County or Supreme Court (s 160 CP Act).
 In practice, all indictable offences except treason, murder, serious terrorism and extremely serious drug offences are heard in the County Court.

 Unlike magistrates in the Magistrates’ Court, County Court judges are not limited in imposing terms of imprisonment on people convicted of committing crime.
-They may impose any sentence, subject to the general principles of sentencing and the maximum penalties set by the Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. that establishes a certain act as a crime.
+They may impose any sentence, subject to the general principles of sentencing and the maximum penalties set by the legislation that establishes a certain act as a crime.